Manage compute in Azure SQL Data Warehouse

 - SQL Data Warehouse cancels all running or queued operations.

-When you resume a database:
+When you resume a data warehouse:

-- Compute charges for your DWUs resume.
+- Compute charges for your data warehouse units resume.

-- Your data will be available.
+- Your data becomes available.

 - After the data warehouse is online, you need to restart your workload queries.